-Star Diamond Corp. currently holds 100% of the Fort à la Corne mineral dispositions (including the Star-Orion South Diamond Project).
-The Fort à la Corne mineral dispositions are located in the Fort à la Corne provincial forest of central Saskatchewan, situated some 60 kilometres east of the city of Prince Albert, Saskatchewan, Canada.
+Star Diamond Corporation currently holds, through a joint venture arrangement with Rio Tinto Exploration Canada, a 25% participating interest in certain Fort à la Corne mineral dispositions (including the Star-Orion South Diamond Project).
+Rio Tinto Exploration Canada (“RTEC”), a wholly-owned subsidiary of Rio Tinto, holds a 75% interest (See News Release dated December 9, 2021).
+These Fort à la Corne mineral dispositions are located in the Fort à la Corne provincial forest of central Saskatchewan, situated some 60 kilometres east of the city of Prince Albert, Saskatchewan, Canada.
 The Fort à la Corne provincial forest is an island forest, surrounded by agricultural land and urban development.
 Access to the Fort à la Corne area is provided by paved highways, a grid gravel road system and an extensive network of forestry roads, passable by four-wheel drive and high clearance two-wheel drive vehicles all year round.
 The vast extent of, and massive kimberlite volume contained in, the Fort à la Corne Field has been noted since the original discovery of these kimberlites in the late nineteen eighties.
-Geological models have been prepared for five partially evaluated Fort à la Corne kimberlites as well as the Star and Orion South Kimberlites (see Star Diamond Corp.
-News Release dated March 6, 2014).

-Star Diamond Corp. also has an interest in the Buffalo Hills diamond project, located ~400km northwest of Edmonton, Alberta, Canada.
+Star Diamond Corporation also has an interest in the Buffalo Hills diamond project, located ~400km northwest of Edmonton, Alberta, Canada.

-During 2018, Star Diamond Corp. announced the positive results of the independent Preliminary Economic Assessment (“PEA”) on the Star and Orion South Kimberlites, on mineral dispositions held 100% by Star Diamond (see Star Diamond Corp.
-News Release dated April 16, 2018).
+During 2018, Star Diamond Corporation announced the positive results of the independent Preliminary Economic Assessment (“PEA”) on the Star and Orion South Kimberlites (see Star Diamond Corporation News Release dated April 16, 2018).
 The PEA estimates that 66 million carats of diamonds could be recovered in a surface mine over a 38-year Project life, with a Net Present Value (“NPV”) (7%) of $2.0 billion after tax, an Internal Rate of Return (“IRR”) of 19% and an after-tax payback period of 3.4 years after the commencement of diamond production.

 The PEA is based on the Revised Mineral Resource Estimate as documented in the NI 43-101 Technical Report: Technical Report and Revised Resource Estimate for the Star – Orion South Diamond Project Fort a La Corne area, Saskatchewan, Canada December 21, 2015 3.

-Star Diamond Corp. and Canterra Minerals Corporation (formerly Diamondex Resources Limited) each hold a 33 percent interest in the Buffalo Hills project, and EnCana Corporation holds the remaining 34 percent interest.
-The Buffalo Hills diamond project is located ~400km northwest of Edmonton.
+Star Diamond Corporation and Canterra Minerals Corporation (formerly Diamondex Resources Limited) each hold a 50 percent interest in the Buffalo Hills project.
+The Buffalo Hills diamond project is located ~400km northwest of Edmonton, Alberta, Canada.